 Want a superfast package that won’t break the bank?
 TalkTalk (www.talktalk.co.uk) may be the provider for you.
 It’s one of the cheapest in the UK, and committed to offering affordable and simple packages.

 What can I get from TalkTalk fibre?

-Both include unlimited downloads, so you can surf, play, and download as much as you want without worrying about usage caps.
+All three include unlimited downloads, so you can surf, play, and download as much as you want without worrying about usage caps.

 HomeSafe network security is included as standard too, so you can block sites known to contain viruses or adult sites you don’t want the kids to see.
 As it’s network-level, it applies to all devices that connect to your line, from laptops to tablets to phones.

-You can even get your internet and phone as part of a bundle with TV and mobile as well - or if you already have a TalkTalk package, you can upgrade it to include fibre whenever you want.
+You can even get your internet and phone as part of a bundle with TV as well - or if you already have a TalkTalk package, you can upgrade it to include fibre whenever you want.
 TalkTalk TV uses YouView, with on-demand shows delivered over the web, and fibre optic broadband’s perfect for this - faster speeds give you a smoother, more consistent experience.

 TalkTalk broadband and phone can both have ‘boosts’ added on as well, such as the International Calls Boost, or the Super Safe Boost, which gives you antivirus software for an even more secure internet connection.